voult2/BetterPawnControl/README.md

 - debugzxcv for the patches optimisation
 - boundir for french translation
 - Proxyer for japanese translation
-- 53N4 for spanish translation
+- 53N4 and Crusader for spanish translation
 - Dango998 for chinese simplified translation
 - muggenhor for AutoCleaner integration